libis/rdm-integration/context/globus_options_problem.md

 updated.

-A polled compare (`api/common/compare`) queues the rehash job itself when no job holds the dataset lock.
+A polled compare (`api/common/compare`) queues the rehash job itself when no job holds the dataset lock, after refreshing the destination side from the
+listing: the page echoes the "?" it was shown, and a job must never hash an echoed "?" as if it were a checksum.
 Before, only the connect page's compare did, and a page that arrived at the compare view through polling alone spun on Updating with nothing in the log.